KH4NY0/KH4NY0/README.md

 💬 Let’s Connect

 I’m eager to connect with DevOps professionals, cloud engineers, or anyone building scalable, automated systems.
-If you’re working with Kubernetes clusters, CI/CD pipelines, or cloud automation — I’d love to learn from you.
+If you’re working with Kubernetes clusters, CI/CD pipelines, or cloud automation, I’d love to learn from you.

 ---